 Assessment includes analyses of texts (plays and films) and performances, a short seminar presentation, and a comparative essay.

-Please contact the Department of Music, Theatre and Performing Arts office (firstname.lastname@example.org) for plays and films to be studied.
+Please contact the School of Performing Arts office (firstname.lastname@example.org) for plays and films to be studied.

 - Course outline

-Please contact the Music, Theatre and Performing Arts office (email@example.com) for a copy of the most recent course outline.
+Please contact the School of Performing Arts office (email@example.com) for a copy of the most recent course outline.

 - Graduate Attributes Emphasised